About The Gilmore

 The mission of the Irving S. Gilmore International Keyboard Festival is to promote and develop world-class keyboard musical experiences that inspire present and future artists and audiences.
 We do this by:

-- Identifying exceptional keyboard artists through a noncompetitive process and then providing signifcant support to enhance their careers
+- Identifying exceptional keyboard artists through a noncompetitive process and then providing significant support to enhance their careers

 - Presenting world-class music festivals featuring the finest international keyboard artists